rishindoshi/Soundzy/README.md

 ## Onto the App

-We're going to analyze and discuss each element of our app to understand how it all works together.
-Then we'll start building on top of it together.

 #### Da Server

 This is the backbone of the app and is unsurprisingly written in the file server.js.
 What's the job of a server?
 A server's job is to always be listening for "requests".
 Once the server receives a request, its job is to then send a "response" that includes the data that was requested.
 Your web browsers (Chrome, Firefox, etc.) are usually the ones making these requests.